 Additional Training Opportunities

 UMBC’s Office of Research Protections and Compliance provides a wide variety of training.
-ORPC has presented to departments, labs and administrative groups on campus.
+The ORPC has presented topics of RCR to students in the PROMISE program, to URA/URCAD awardees and presenters and to a variety of undergraduate and graduate level research methods classes.
 We would be more than happy to meet with you or your unit.
-Please feel free to contact us at firstname.lastname@example.org
+Additional in-person or virtual training are found on the ORPCs myUMBC events page.
+Please feel free to contact us at firstname.lastname@example.org.

 - American Association for the Advancement of Science – Integrity in Scientific Research Video Series